-If you’re looking for a great St. Patrick’s Day activity for kids, there is nothing more fun than having a St. Patrick’s Day Tea Party… with green edible crafts!
+If you’re looking for a great St. Patrick’s Day activity for kids, there is nothing more fun than having a St. Patrick’s Day Tea Party with green food!

-I love playing pretend with our kids, whether it is during a tea party or while we are just playing outside, because it does wonders for their imagination (and it is a great way to sneak in some mini-lessons!)
+I love playing pretend with our kids, whether it is during a tea party or while we are just playing outside, because it does wonders for their imagination.